JpCurada/Weather_App/README.md

-# Weather_App
-WAFA: Weather Application For Analysts
+# WAFA: Weather Application For Analysts

 This Web-application aims to help users in extracting weather's forecast data from particular areas in the Philippines through an API.

 API: https://rapidapi.com/weatherapi/api/weatherapi-com/